90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 The complaint cited an alleged error rate of approximately 90 percent.
 Nine out of ten denials, when patients or families appealed, were overturned.
 The model was wrong nine times out of ten about a question on which its prediction was the basis for cutting off coverage for the most vulnerable patients in the system.
 The complaint further alleged that UnitedHealth’s internal data showed that only 0.2 percent of policyholders appeal a coverage denial, and that this asymmetry, between the error rate and the appeal rate, was both known to UnitedHealth and the operational reason the model continued to be used.

-UnitedHealth's public response framed nH Predict as a guide rather than a decision-maker.
-Coverage determinations, the company has maintained, are made on the basis of Centers for Medicare and Medicaid Services (CMS) coverage criteria and the terms of each member's plan; the algorithm informs providers and families about what assistance the patient may need, in the facility and after discharge.
-The complaint alleges that in practice, denials follow the model's predictions and override the treating physicians who disagree.
-The case has survived motions to dismiss.
-As of March 2026, the court ordered UnitedHealth to disclose the algorithm itself for forensic review.
-The disclosure process is ongoing.
+UnitedHealth’s public response framed nH Predict as a guide rather than a decision-maker.
+Coverage determinations, the company has maintained, are made on the basis of Centers for Medicare and Medicaid Services (CMS) coverage criteria and the terms of each member’s plan; the algorithm informs providers and families about what assistance the patient may need, in the facility and after discharge.
+The complaint alleges that in practice, denials follow the model’s predictions and override the treating physicians who disagree.
+The case has survived in part: in February 2025 the court let the breach of contract and good faith claims proceed and dismissed the others on Medicare Advantage preemption.
+In March 2026 it largely granted the plaintiffs’ motion to compel discovery, ordering UnitedHealth to produce documents on how nH Predict works and whether it was designed to supplant physician judgment.
+Those materials sit in discovery, not in public.

 What an auditable version would have shown